grafana/tempo/docs/sources/tempo/configuration/_index.md

     # defaults to 0 which means that by default ResourceExhausted is not retried.
 Set this to a duration such as `1s` to
     # instruct the client how to retry.
     [retry_after_on_resource_exhausted: <duration> | default = '0' ]

+    # Optional.
+    # Configures usage trackers in the distributor which expose metrics of ingested traffic grouped by configurable
+    # attributes exposed on /usage_metrics.
+    usage:
+        cost_attribution:
+            # Enables the "cost-attribution" usage tracker.
+Per-tenant attributes are configured in overrides.
+            [enabled: <boolean> | default = false]
+            # Maximum number of series per tenant.
+            [max_cardinality: <int> | default = 10000]
+            # Interval after which a series is considered stale and will be deleted from the registry.
+            # Once a metrics series is deleted it won't be emitted anymore, keeping active series low.
+            [stale_duration: <duration> | default = 15m0s]
 ```

 ## Ingester